Colibrity/broqui-bot/memory-bank/productContext.md

 - Image processing capability for food analysis
 - Responsive interface across device types
 - Proper error handling and user feedback
+- Efficient data storage within free tier limitations

 ## Market Context
 - Competes with general AI assistants but with specialized food focus
 - Provides combined text and image analysis capabilities in one interface
 - Differentiated by strict topic enforcement and specialization
 - Appeals to growing interest in culinary exploration and health-conscious eating

+## User Feedback Priorities
+- Image optimization to improve storage efficiency
+- More comprehensive food knowledge and recipe suggestions
+- Search functionality for chat history
+- Expanded food analysis features
+- Export capabilities for recipes and advice